Date | Appointment time | |

 Travelling abroad?

-Please be aware that most airports have sensitive radiation monitors which detect very small amounts of radiation and may detect a residue trace from your test.
+Please be aware that most airports have sensitive radiation monitors which detect very small amounts of radiation and may detect a residual trace from your test.
 We advise you keep and travel with your appointment letter if you are travelling within the next few days.
+If you inform us of your travel we can provide you with a signed travel letter at your appointment.
+If residual trace is detected, the airport may have to contact our department as a precaution.

 How to find / contact the department